daniellelshen/cmpe181ProjectTeam13/Individual Progress - DS/individual_progress_ds_README.md

 To get basic object detection for the core of the project

+# Completed
-First part of the ML detection to recognize the different cars
+- First part of the ML detection to recognize the different cars

+# In Progress
+- code to check lot for open spaces
+- counting/identifying number of cars that enter and leave